cplmakerlab/cplmakerlab.github.io/_guides/how-to-trace-an-image-in-inkscape.md

 [Inkscape](http://inkscape.org){: target="_blank" rel="noopener"} is a free vector drawing program that can be used for creating design files for CNC (Computer Numerically Controlled) machines such as a lasercutter, electronic (vinyl) cutter, milling machine and more.

 In this how-to we will show you how to trace a bitmap image in Inkscape to create a vector image.
-This will convert the pixels of the bitmap into line paths that a machine can follow.
+This will convert the pixels of the bitmap into line paths that a machine (like a lasercutter) can follow.

 ### 1\.
 Open Inkscape